dainiusbukauskas/tootsie/log.md

-# Development Log for the Simultania Project
+# Development Log for the Tootsie Project

-_Development notes for the simultania project._
+_Development notes for the Tootsie project._

 ---